overfullstack/Avengers/README.md

 # Avengers

-It's a Jabber app, where one can send their fav Super hero dialogs and also troll them This is at the utter most basic level, so many cool features in mind.
+It's a Jabber app, where one can send their fav Super hero dialogs and also troll them This is at the utter most basic level, with many cool features upcoming.
 Will implement as I learn.

 ## Stack